-Note: a claim for use of a home for business purposes may have possible implications on the capital gains tax main residence exemption when you come to sell your property.
+Please Note: a claim for use of a home for business purposes may have possible implications on the capital gains tax main residence exemption, when you come to sell your property.

 Travel expenses are only allowed in relation to business journeys.
-This does not include the cost incurred in relation to your ordinary commute from home to your ordinary workplace.
+This does not include the cost incurred in relation to your ordinary commute from home to your usual workplace.

 Travel expenses may be incurred in a number of forms, the most common of which are:

-Where you use your car for making business journeys, you can deduct the cost in relation to business purposes.
+Where you use your car for making business journeys, you can deduct the cost in relation to the business use.
 There are two ways of working out how much you can deduct:

-- A fixed rate for each mile travelled on business, using the fixed mileage rates; or
+- A fixed rate for each mile travelled on business, using the HMRC fixed mileage rates; or

-- The actual expenses, worked out using detailed records of business and private mileage to apportion your recorded expenditure
+- A proportion of the actual running and servicing costs of the car such as fuel, oil, servicing, repairs, insurance, vehicle excise duty and MOT, worked out using detailed records of business and private mileage to apportion your recorded expenditure.

-The current fixed mileage rates are 45p per mile for the first 10,000 business miles you do in your car each year and then 25p per mile after that.
+The current fixed mileage rates from HMRC are 45p per mile for the first 10,000 business miles you do in your car each year, and then 25p per mile after that.
 This mileage includes travelling to and from temporary locations and between different sites.
 You will need to keep a log of your journeys.

-If the mileage rate is used, you cannot claim a separate deduction for costs of running and servicing the vehicle such as fuel, oil, servicing, repairs, insurance, vehicle excise duty and MOT.
-You can also not claim a deduction for capital allowances.
+If the mileage rate is used, you cannot claim a separate deduction for costs of running and servicing the vehicle.
+You also cannot claim a deduction for capital allowances.

-Where you use a hire car for business travel the costs allowed in relation to car hire will depend on a number of factors including:
+Where you use a hire-car for your business travel as a sole trader, the costs allowed in relation to car hire will depend on a number of factors including:

 - Whether the car is on a short-term hire (< 45 consecutive days);